g00414253/fpga-vga-verilog_EvanDuffy/index.md

 The fading speed is controlled by comparing fade_counter to the speed register.
 A higher speed value results in slower color changes, while a lower value makes them faster.

-#### Summary:
-This logic smoothly cycles through RGB colors by incrementing or decrementing the colour value over time, with the direction toggling at the upper and lower limits.
-The fade_counter ensures the speed of fading is adjustable.

 #### *-Speed Control Logic*
 <img src="https://raw.githubusercontent.com/g00414253/fpga-vga-verilog_EvanDuffy/main/docs/assets/images/SpeedControlLogic.png">